What’s the weather like in Finland?

 This is not measured that precisely in Finland anymore but according to the FMI the winners are Kotka, Maarianhamina, Hanko, Naantali, Pori, and Rauma.
 All coastal towns!

 What else would you like to know about the weather in Finland?
-Let me know!
+Let me know in the comments!